kgwstat/CIGM/README.md

 <!-- badges: end -->

-The package provides functions for recovering finite resolution approximations of conditional independence graphs of Gaussian processes.
+The package provides functions for recovering finite resolution approximations of conditional independence graphs of Gaussian processes as dexcribed in \[1\].

 ## Installation